-Ellen Fitzpatrick quoted in Mabinty Quarshie, "Unbought and Unbossed: Shirley Chisholm Blazed Multiple Trails" KHOU11, February 14, 2018.
+Ellen Fitzpatrick quoted by Mabinty Quarshie, "Unbought and Unbossed: Shirley Chisholm Blazed Multiple Trails" KHOU11, February 14, 2018.

-Ellen Fitzpatrick quoted in Peter Baker, "A Divider, Not a Uniter, Trump Widens the Breach" New York Times, September 24, 2017.
+Ellen Fitzpatrick quoted by Peter Baker, "A Divider, Not a Uniter, Trump Widens the Breach" New York Times, September 24, 2017.

 Ellen Fitzpatrick quoted on Hillary Clinton's political experience, "Hillary Most Experienced Presidential Candidate in U.S. History" NDTV, October 15, 2016.